dahico-dk/nodeJS-server-boilerplate/README.md

 * *mssql-...* : Mssql properties for mssql connection.
 * *mysql-...* : Mysql properties for mssql connection.

 MSSQL and MYSQL drivers don't work like mongoose.
 They don't need a true/false configuration.
 The drivers will work if the properties for the server is right.
+Mongoose will be setup on startup if mongo-db-connection set to true.

 ## Project Structure